-Naturalist Charles Darwin was born in Shrewsbury, England, on February 12, 1809.
-In 1831, he embarked on a five-year survey voyage around the world on the HMS Beagle.
-His studies of specimens around the globe led him to formulate his theory of evolution and his views on the process of natural selection.
+Charles Robert Darwin (February 12, 1809 to April 19, 1882) was a naturalist and biologist known for his theory of evolution and the process of natural selection.
+Born in Shrewsbury, England, in 1831 he embarked on a five-year survey voyage around the world on the HMS Beagle; his studies of specimens led him to formulate his theories.
 In 1859, he published On the Origin of Species.
-He died on April 19, 1882, in London.

-Naturalist Charles Robert Darwin was born on February 12, 1809, in the tiny merchant town of Shrewsbury, England.
-He was the second youngest of six children.
-Darwin came from a long line of scientists.
-His father, Dr. R.W.
-Darwin, was as a medical doctor, and his grandfather, Dr. Erasmus Darwin, was a renowned botanist.
-Darwin’s mother, Susanna, died when he was only 8 years old.
-Darwin was a child of wealth and privilege who loved to explore nature.
+A child of wealth and privilege who loved to explore nature, Darwin was the second youngest of six kids.
+Darwin came from a long line of scientists: His father, Dr. R.W.
+Darwin, was a medical doctor, and his grandfather, Dr. Erasmus Darwin, was a renowned botanist.
+Darwin’s mother, Susanna, died when he was only eight years old.

 In October 1825, at age 16, Darwin enrolled at Edinburgh University along with his brother Erasmus.
-Two years later, Charles Darwin became a student at Christ's College in Cambridge.
+Two years later, he became a student at Christ's College in Cambridge.
 His father hoped he would follow in his footsteps and become a medical doctor, but the sight of blood made Darwin queasy.
 His father suggested he study to become a parson instead, but Darwin was far more inclined to study natural history.

 While Darwin was at Christ's College, botany professor John Stevens Henslow became his mentor.
 After Darwin graduated Christ's College with a bachelor of arts degree in 1831, Henslow recommended him for a naturalist’s position aboard the HMS Beagle.
 The ship, commanded by Captain Robert FitzRoy, was to take a five-year survey trip around the world.
 The voyage would prove the opportunity of a lifetime for the budding young naturalist.